PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the adjacent rank-four Conv1D-shim `TRANSPOSE -> UNARY -> TRANSPOSE -> RESHAPE -> EXPAND_DIMS -> TRANSPOSE`
-canonicalization to `passes/conv1d_unary_layout.py`.
-One `ModelIRGraphIndex` validates and rewrites every exact wrapper chain without rebuilding consumer maps.
-The static no-fan-out path retains exact former ModelIR and statistics.
-The fan-out path inserts its compatibility Transpose before the earliest side consumer, keeping the rewritten graph topological.
-Shared shape and axis constants are cloned transactionally, one dynamic target dimension is preserved, and invalid constants, topology, shape equations, dtypes, quantization grids, or ordering are complete no-ops.
+The latest implementation unit moves the Conv1D-shim unary fan-out bypass to `passes/conv1d_unary_layout.py`.
+One `ModelIRGraphIndex` validates and rewrites all exact branches without rebuilding consumer maps.
+The retained NCHW side branch keeps its names and values, while the selected ExpandDims/Transpose wrapper branch is bypassed.
+The unary is moved before the retained Transpose, so the result is topological rather than retaining the legacy backward producer edge.
+CAST now repairs the retained Transpose output dtype and quantization, and all quantization clones are prepared before mutation.
+The full-chain and fan-out families now share one prefix resolver instead of duplicating their Transpose/Squeeze/Unary validation.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.